facumolina/specfuzzer/README.md

 ```bash
 ant junit
 ```

-## Running SpecFuzzer
+## Running SpecFuzzer on a simple example

-Given a target Java class and a test suite for it, the execution of SpecFuzzer the two following steps:
+SpecFuzzer takes as input a target Java class For this example, our target class will be the ```SorterList``` class.

 ### Setup step